ImplFerris/red-book/src/dht22/reading-data/index.md

 ## Start Sequence

 Before the sensor sends any data, the microcontroller must initiate the communication by sending a start signal.
-This is done by pulling the data line low for at least 1 ms, then pulling it high again and waiting briefly(20-40 us).
+This is done by pulling the data line low for at least 1 ms, then releasing the line so it returns to a high state, and waiting briefly(20-40 us).
 After that, the DHT22 will respond with a specific low-high pattern, confirming it's ready to send data.

 Here's how we implement that logic in the start() function: